-This is because the most important considerations when house flipping successfully are the investment and carrying costs.
+This is because the most important considerations regarding successful house flip projects are the investment and carrying costs.

 What is a Home Repair Cost Estimator?

-The calculations are relatively simple – the quantity of work times the unit costs equals total cost of work.
+The calculations are relatively simple – the quantity of work times the unit costs equals the total cost of work.
 This information is then fed into an analyzer to determine the maximum purchase price.
 A good cost estimator can be customized to your local market and specific needs.
-Is should include tools such as project management, accounting and reporting.
+It should include tools such as project management, accounting, and reporting.

 Learning How to Use a Home Repair Cost Estimator